cameron-bret/Share-The-Saga/README.md

 **Below is a list of technologies/libraries/frameworks/dependencies and resources... think of this section as a citation of sources**

 jQuery, Bootstrap, MondoDB, Mongoose, Express.js, Handlebars.js, Node.js, method-override, npm, nodemon, Heroku, Github.
-The following projects were used as reference points for skeleton: chirp-app and mehn-lab.

 **Below is a list of goals for version 2**